Frequently asked questions

 What is the noxious weed assessment that appears on my tax bill?

-Beginning in 1998, the King County Noxious Weed Control Board asked the King County Council to put a special assessment on each property tax bill to fund the weed control program.
-Currently the assessment is $2.10 a year, per parcel with an additional $0.15 per acre owned for property not classified as forest land.
-Property classified as forets land, as defined in RCW 84.33.035, which is used solely for the planting, growing or haresting of trees and which is typified by canopies so dense as to prohibit the growth of an understory, are assessed at the rate of 21 cents per parcel plus 1.5 cents per acre.
-As authorized by state law RCW 17.10, many Washington counties now have noxious weed assessments on their property tax bills so that weed programs can have a dedicated source of funding.
+Beginning in 1998, the King County Noxious Weed Control Board asked the King County Council to put a special assessment on each property tax bill to fund the weed control program, as authorized by state law RCW 17.10.
+Currently the assessment is $3.20 a year per parcel with an additional 23 cents per acre on all properties in the county with the exception of property classified as forest land and federal and tribal properties.
+Property classified as forest land, as defined in RCW 84.33.035, which is used solely for the planting, growing or haresting of trees and which is typified by canopies so dense as to prohibit the growth of an understory, is assessed at the rate of 32 cents per parcel plus 2.3 cents per acre.
+As allowed under the state's noxious weed law, many Washington counties now have noxious weed assessments on their property tax bills so that weed programs can have a dedicated source of funding.

 Why does King County have a noxious weed control program?